banzaicloud/pipeline/client/docs/ClustersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **CreateCluster**
-> CreateClusterResponse202 CreateCluster(ctx, orgId, createClusterRequest)
+> CreateClusterResponse202 CreateCluster(ctx, orgId, body)
 Create cluster

 Create a new K8S cluster in the cloud